slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Anchor yourself - remember who you are, the things you are good at, even when completely different thing. authentic self is a state'*

 high expectations make you miserable, expectations nowadays are more and more triggered by top of hierarchy being more exposed

+No podemos elegir nuestro origen pero podemos elegir hacia donde ir

+“Pay every debt, as if God wrote the bill.” — Ralph Waldo Emerson

+> *'I think the reward for conformity is that everyone likes you except yourself.' -- Rita Mae Brown*

+> *'If I have no expectations than I will easily exceed them' -- James Altucher*

+> *'Life is not a problem to be solved but a reality to be experienced.' -- Soren Kierkegaard*

+being good being a man is being good in survival: honour, strenght, mastery, courage

+I’m a straight capitalist-meritocratist, entirely driven by gratitude.

+people are in the excuse business

+“Success is getting what you want.
+Happiness is wanting what you get.” -- Dale Carnegie

+“Happiness is not in the mere possession of money; it lies in the joy of achievement, in the thrill of creative effort.”  ~Franklin D. Roosevelt

+“You can’t lose everything when what you care about are the people and the memories you have.” -- Blake Mycoskie

+Self-worth is how you feel about the negative aspects of yourself.
+The people who truly have self-worth are humble.
+They don’t think they’re something special.
+They know what they are and what they aren’t, and they’re okay with it.

+9. Entitlement comes in two forms.
+Form one: I’m better than everybody and therefore deserve special treatment.
+Form two: I’m worse than everybody and therefore deserve special treatment.
+They’re both forms of narcissism (because they’re both about me me me), and both are pretty much never true.
+Which one do you usually fall into?

+Why we should always question our assumptions -- “what if I’m wrong about this?”
+How to define success for yourself. self-awareness?

+> *'The more something threatens your identity, the more you will avoid it.' -- Manson’s Law of Avoidance*

+> *'Tolerance of intolerance is cowardice.' -- Ayaan Hirsi Ali*

+> *'Evil will prevail if good men stand back and do nothing.'*

+> *'Never complain; never explain.' -- Benjamin Disraeli*

+> *'Never explain: your friends do not need it, and your enemies will not believe you anyway.' -- Elbert Hubbard*

+> *'I myself am made entirely of flaws, stitched together with good intentions.' -- Augusten Burroughs*

+> *'Ego is the unhealthy belief in our own importance.'*

+> *'When I let go of what I am, I become what I might be.
+When I let go of what I have, I receive what I need.'*

+Happiness is a choice, and if you aren’t choosing to be happy along the journey, you will arrive at the destination and wonder “Is this it?”

+consciently work on being honest

+Happiness Comes from Autonomy Not Money

+live life like it’s everyone else’s last day.

+Persistence + Love = Abundance

+Focus on Internal Fulfillment Not External Success

+In the absence of such an outlet, masculine energy collapses.
+Men lose their sense of drive, purpose, and self-respect, and their standards, hardihood, and discipline atrophy.
+A slide into restlessness, vice, malaise, and outright depression is often the result.

+> *'What the superior man seeks is in himself; what the small man seeks is in others.' -- Confucius*

+people are great making excuses be happy -> people less sucessful be sucessful -> people more sucessful
 -->